AnviM/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-This repository contains some good data structures and algorithms questions along with solutions.
+This repository contains some good data structures and algorithms questions along with solutions from placement point of view.